ThwCorbin/toms-site/src/posts/monkey-cat-robot.md

 Project idea: User makes a character that is 1/3 monkey, 1/3 cat, and 1/3 robot.
 User sends their monkeyCatRobot to friends via email, twitter, and sundry media platforms.

-Details: User pulls the handle on a [one-armed bandit](https://chambers.co.uk/search/?query=one-armed+bandit&title=21st 'Definition of a one-armed bandit').
+Brief: User pulls the handle on a [one-armed bandit](https://chambers.co.uk/search/?query=one-armed+bandit&title=21st 'Definition of a one-armed bandit').
 Instead of random fruit, the program returns a monkeyCatRobot that the user sends to friends.
 (Optional) User can incorporate lobster, dog, and astroid miner body part 1/3s to build a mutant monkeyCatRobot.
 (Optional) User can select the beast's different 1/3s by swiping to create a custom monkeyCatRobot.

 <!END clip>